Electromagnetic vs. Electrohydraulic, ESWT: A Comprehensive Comparison

 Reduced Operational Costs

-2. Cleveland et al. (2007) demonstrated that electromagnetic generators had longer operational lifespans (typically 1-2 million shocks) compared to electrohydraulic electrodes (typically 5,000-20,000 shocks), significantly reducing the cost per treatment.
+Cleveland et al. (2007) looked at the longevity issue and found that electromagnetic generators typically last much longer - around 1-2 million shock deliveries compared to electrohydraulic electrodes that might only last 5,000-20,000 shocks.
+Over time, this could significantly affect your cost per treatment.

 Treatment Efficiency